simplythebex/sei-project-4/README.md

 ## Overview

 Petpals was my final project during my time as a Software Engineering Immersive student at General Assembly.
-It was a solo project, programmed using Python and Django in the backend with a SQLite database.
-The front end was built using React.js and SASS and Bootstrap were used to style the project.
+It was a solo project, programmed using Python and Django in the Backend with a SQLite database.
+The Frontend was built using React.js and SASS and Bootstrap were used to style the project.

 PetPals is my take on Borrow My Doggy.
 As a huge cat lover, with no space for a pet in a London flat, I was disappointed that Borrow My Doggy only caters to one type of animal lover.
 Therefore I set out to create a pet sharing app that allows the sharing of all types of animals.